AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 “I need a machine learning solution that predicts demand for […] products, for the next [week/month/a half-a-year/year], with […]% accuracy.”

-What is the length of time for the demand forecast?
+What time horizon should I pick for a demand forecast?

 • Uninterrupted supply of products/services